rickypc/robotframework-dynamodbsqllibrary/README.rst

 DynamoDBSQLLibrary must be imported into your Robot test suite.
 See `Robot Framework User Guide`_ for more information.

+More information about Robot Framework standard libraries and built-in tools can be found in the `Robot Framework Documentation`_.

 Building Keyword Documentation
 ------------------------------